michaelfester/docs/docs/reference/actions/scan-linear-barcode.md

 ---

 {% callout title="" %}
 Our standard scanner is an experimental feature.
 This scanner works but is not recommended for large scale use in a production environment.
 If you have a need for a production-quality scanner, that is capable of scanning thousands of barcodes and QR Codes, we strongly recommend using our upgraded scanner.
 This is a paid add-on.
-If you’d like more information about pricing, please reach out to [hello@glideapps.com](hello@glideapps.com).
+If you'd like more information about pricing, please reach out to [hello@glideapps.com](hello@glideapps.com).
 {% /callout %}

 ## What are barcodes?